deeptestai/genai_tigs/documentation/fine-tune stable diffusion.md

     - training parameters and BLIP parameters are described in configuration_parameters.md file [click here](URL)
     - train the model for six epochs.

  -For window and other OS configurations, follow this [link](https://github.com/bmaltais/kohya_ss)
-- either using Kohys-ss platform on the server OR Run the script directly by using Google:
+ - Either using the Kohys-ss platform on the server using the above configuration OR Run the script directly by using Google Colab directly:
 #### Open Google Colab

 [<img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>](https://colab.research.google.com/github/camenduru/kohya_ss-colab/blob/main/kohya_ss_colab.ipynb)